Yibizo/reto-movimiento-steam-eq-6/game_design_doc.md

 No enemies can be seen in the overworld, thus no enemy behaviour can be found in the overworld.
 During combat, however, enemies	choose at random from a list of attacks.

+The player, when entering combat, is given a terminal question according to the enemy's level, adjusting its difficulty accordingly.
+During the display of the timed terminal, the player can answer incorrectly and let the timer run out, thus recieving damage, or answering correctly and dealing damage.

+If the players health points reach zero, they die and they reload to previous save.
+But if the enemy's health points run out, they die and the player recieves experience points, thus advancing in level.

-Main mechanic consists of replacing simple turn based combat with simple and time based coding challenges.
-Puzzles are to be discussed
+With all of this said, the main mechanic consists of replacing simple turn based combat with easy and time based debugging challenges.

 Are there any interesting mechanics?
 If so, how are you going to accomplish them?
 Physics, algorithms, etc.